Auto-enrollment and other auto features are doing their jobs

 Full details on “State of the participant 2020,” including a download of the white paper, are available here.

 1 John Hancock defines retirement readiness as the expected ability of a participant’s projected assets at normal Social Security age to replace at least 70% of their preretirement earnings.
-2 Data as of September 30, 2019, from John Hancock’s open-architecture platform, which included 1.20 million participants, 1,123 plans, and $77.48 billion in assets under management.
+2 Data is as of 9/30/19, from John Hancock’s open-architecture platform, which included 1.2 million participants, 1,123 plans, and $77.48 billion in assets under management.
 3 Open-architecture platform data as of spring 2020.
 4 “2019 Defined Contribution Recordkeeping Survey,” PLANSPONSOR, 2019.

 The content of this document is for general information only and is believed to be accurate and reliable as of the posting date, but may be subject to change.
 It is not intended to provide investment, tax, plan design, or legal advice (unless otherwise indicated).
 Please consult your own independent advisor as to any investment, tax, or legal statements made herein.